Shazzz135/Lockin-Login/README.md

 ## Project
 - Simple Sign Up and Login
+- Uses Tailwind CSS
-- If successfuly logged in, you get a cake image
+- If successfuly logged in, you get a Cake image

 ## Rules
 - Must use Hooks